inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/all-comparaison-outil-video.en.md

 ---
-title: AI Video Creation Tools Summary
+title: Using an AI video creation tool
 description: AI video creation tools mentioned in the AI4T forum
 ---